-Flowers & plants via air freight to Canada
+Flowers & Plants by Air Freight to Canada

-Professional transport of Flowers & plants from the Netherlands to Canada.
-IATA category perishables, flight time approximately 8 hours from Schiphol.
+Professional transport of Flowers & Plants from the Netherlands to Canada.
+IATA category perishables, flight time approx. 8 hours from Schiphol.

 Specifications & requirements